How Safe Is Flying

-The Plane Had Vanished
+The Aircraft Had Vanished

 Juliane Koepcke, a slender girl of seventeen and her mother boarded a flight from Lima, on the December 24, 1971.
 They were flying on a LANSA Airlines Electra Flight 508, which flew regularly from Lima, the capital of Peru to Pucallpa, a jungle town 750 kilometers away.
 It was the day before Christmas and everybody was in a festive mood.
 Juliane and her mother were on their way to spend Christmas with her father.
 He was an ecologist and both her parents were Professors at a University in Lima.
 It was a flight of only one hour which they had taken often.
 Approximately half way to Lima, the captain radioed ground control and confirmed that he would be landing in 30 minutes.
 That was the last they heard of him, the plane had vanished.